enRose/enRose.github.io/c-sharp/rule-engine/rule-engine-pattern.md

 Let's look at the rules and rule collection.

 CatRules collection inherits from RuleEngine.
 In rule collection's constructor, it takes in its context and list out all the rules we want the engine to run.
+And by given a numeric number as priority when each rule is initiated.

 Each rule is a single class that inherits from ```Rule<T>``` and should only test against a single business rule.
 Name the rule class carefully as its name will be returned if it fails.